Chapter 9

 "[24] So the law was put in charge to lead us to Christ that we might be justified by faith."

-Thus, we find that once we become born again believers and try to justify ourselves by works of the Law, we start up the whole process over again and prove once more that we are sinners.
+Consequently, we find that once we become born again believers and try to justify ourselves by works of the Law, we start up the whole process over again and prove once more that we are sinners.
 This is exactly what the Holy Spirit told us in,

 Galatians 2:18